California jury finds Meta, YouTube liable in landmark social media trial

 “TikTok and Snap settled before the trial began, leaving Meta and YouTube as the remaining defendants.”

-INSUFFICIENT EVIDENCE — No evidence to confirm pre-trial settlements involving TikTok and Snap.
+No evidence found in provided sources to confirm settlement agreements with TikTok and Snap.

 PENDING